 If your company or organisation has a data breach, or data is accidentally exposed on a phishing scam, what do you do?
 Put a plan in place; examine your information security policy.
 Is it up to date?
 Do you have one?

 The human factor in Information Security is something you cannot ignore.
-Add cyber security awareness to you onboarding process.
+Add IT cyber security awareness to you onboarding process.
 Carry our regular IT security awareness training to include; Anti Phishing, Ransomware Prevention, Security Training for mobile computing and Data Protection training for all staff.

 Limit Employee Access